jameshanlon/jameshanlon.github.io/content/pages/projects.md

 ### Hex processor

-The Hex Architecture is a very simple processor designed by David May and intended for explaining how a computer works.
+The Hex Architecture is a very simple processor intended for explaining how a computer works.
 This repository contains an implementation in Verilog and basic tooling written in C++ for developing programs (a compiler, assembler and simulator).
 It was written out of curiosity and to serve as an example of how high-level programs relate to the underlying hardware implementation.

 - [GitHub](https://github.com/jameshanlon/hex-processor)
 - [Documentation](https://jameshanlon.github.io/hex-processor)